demiroguzhan/melbourne-housing-analysis/README.md

 ```

     ##    Price Landsize    Rooms Bathroom      Car Distance
-    ##     1.00     0.03     0.44     0.41     0.16    -0.27
+    ##     1.00     0.04     0.44     0.40     0.16    -0.27

-As we can see from the table above, Rooms, Bathroom and Distance
+As we can see from the table above, most of the numerical values in our
-variables are the 3 numerical variables that affect the Price value the
-most.
+table affects the Price significantly.

+And with this, we’ve completed our analysis on Melbourne Housing
+dataset.
+There might some updates in future to improve our approaches,
+add more detailed analysis and so on.
+This project was made with the aim
+of bringing together hands-on experiences.
+Although less effective
+methods were used in order to avoid the project’s purpose at some
+points, the project achieved its purpose.
+I hope this hands-on analysis
+report has helped you learn something about R, too.